Play Therapy: Frequently Asked Questions

 Yes.
 Our infant observations are closely linked to working therapeutically and are a required element of the programme.

-No. The usual credit transfer system between universities does not apply to therapy training at Roehampton, with the exception in some cases of the other BAPT-accredited programme at the University of South Wales.
+No. The usual credit transfer system between universities does not apply to therapy training at Roehampton, with the exception in some cases of the other BAPT-accredited programmes at the University of South Wales or Queen Margaret’s University, Edinburgh.

 Interview days are held approximately on a monthly basis during the year and we will continue selecting for interview until our target of 20 places is reached.
-In the past, applications received after June of the year of entryhave not always been successful since places on the programme have been filled.
-Candidates interested in applying for the course are invited to attend the Open Afternoon/Evening events for the Arts and Play therapies programmes which held twice a year.
-Further details can be found via the following link: http://www.roehampton.ac.uk/Student-Life/Open-Days/
+In the past, applications received after June of the year of entry have not always been successful since places on the programme have been filled.
+Candidates interested in applying for the course are invited to attend the Open Afternoon/Evening events for the Arts and Play Therapies programmes which held twice a year.
+Further details can be found via the following link: https://www.roehampton.ac.uk/open-days/

-In addition to tuition fees 2016/17 (Band 1): 240 Credit programmes– cost per 10 credits: £545for UK/EU students, £725 for International students (120 credits each year).Hence, Home/EU students: £6,540/year; International students: £8,700/year, with an anticipated small annual increase], you will need to budget for further external expenses.
-These include: weekly personal therapy (30 hours per year at circa £35- £45 an hour); external clinical supervision (minimum of 35 hours in Year 2 – approx. £30-£40 per hour); annual BAPT Student membership (£35); personal indemnity insurance; purchase of some toy resources; video camera and ongoing printing costs.
-Please visit: http://www.roehampton.ac.uk/Finance/.
+In addition to the tuition fees (listed on the course page) you will need to budget for further external expenses.
+These include: weekly personal therapy (30 hours per year at circa £35- £45 an hour); external clinical supervision (minimum of 35 hours in Year 2 – approx. £30-£45 per hour); annual BAPT Student membership (£38); personal indemnity insurance; purchase of some toy resources; video camera and ongoing printing costs.

 Is there any funding available?